codeofnode/response-builder/readme.md

             sendResponse.addToError.message = 'Unable to generate a token.';
             core.account.generateToken(req.user._id, sendResponse.all);
 ```
-#### Use option `defaultErrorMessage` and/or `defaultSuccessMessage` to send to client in case no raw error OR no raw success object, respectively, is found.
+#### Use option `defaultError` and/or `defaultSuccess` to send to client in case no raw error OR no raw success object, respectively, is found.
 Remember to set `noResultStatus` as false, in order to treat `no raw success` as a success case.
 Before without RB :
 ```javascript
              if (req.user.using_token) {